 - HTTPS URL: https://www.jotform.com/1234567890

-All forms you create now use the SSL (HTTPS) version by default.
+By default, all forms you create now use the SSL (HTTPS) version.
 So yes, your forms and submissions are secure even without encryption.

 While a secure HTTPS form encrypts data in transfer, an encrypted form encrypts the stored data on top of that.
 There is no way to decrypt the stored submission data without the correct private key (more on this later).
 For ultimate security, we do not store the private keys on our end when you use encrypted forms.